w3c/wai-easy-checks/content/title.md

 ### Tips

 There is flexibility on what makes a good page title.
-However best practice is for the important and unique information to come first.
+However, best practice is for the important and unique information to come first.
 This is called "front-loading".

 For example: